voilawalla/voilawalla.github.io/_posts/2016-08-05-type-casting.md

 date: 2016-08-05
 ---

 One thing you discover quickly about Java is how fussy it is about the information it will handle.
 Java methods and constructors require things to take a specific form and won’t accept alternatives.
 When you send arguments to methods or use variables in expressions, you must use variables of the correct data types.
 If a method requires an int, the Java compiler responds with an error if you try to send a float value to the method.
 Likewise, if you set up one variable with the value of another, they must be of the same type.

 Sometimes you’ll have a value that isn’t the right type for what you need.
 It might be the wrong class or the wrong data type, such as a float when you need an int.
 In these situations, you can use a process called casting to convert a value from one type to another.

 Although the concept of casting is reasonably simple, the usage is complicated by the fact that Java has both primitive types (such as int, float, and boolean) and object types (Integer, Float, String, Point, ZipFile, and the like).
-This section discusses three forms of casts and conversions:

-- Casting between primitive types, such as int to float or float to double
-- Casting from an object of a class to an object of another class, such as from Object to String
-- Casting primitive types to objects and then extracting primitive values from those objects

 When discussing casting, it can be easier to think in terms of sources and destinations.
 The source is the variable being cast into another type.
 The destination is the result.

 ### Casting Primitive Types

 Casting between primitive types enables you to convert the value of one type to another primitive type.
 This most commonly occurs with the numeric types.
 In many casts between primitive types, the destination can hold larger values than the source, so the value is converted easily.
 An example would be casting a byte into an int.
 Because a byte holds values from –128 to 127 and an int holds from around –2,100,000 to 2,100,000, there’s more than enough room to cast a byte into an int.

 Often you can automatically, use a byte or char as an int; you can use an int as a long, an int as a float, or anything as a double.
 This is implicit casting.
 In most cases, because the larger type provides more precision than the smaller, no loss of information occurs as a result.
 The exception is casting integers to floating-point values.
 Casting an int or a long to a float, or a long to a double, can cause some loss of precision.